flipperdevices/docs/en/content/usage/general/flashing-firmware.md

 ### Linux

-Choose your distro to install from package manager or [build from sources](http://dfu-util.sourceforge.net/build.html).
+Choose your distro to install from the package manager or [build from sources](http://dfu-util.sourceforge.net/build.html).

 === "Ubuntu/Debian"
     ``` sh